310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Rei %}
-I suppose you have a very good point, but a monster’s fate only ends in tragedy.
+That is a harsh point… However, I must remind you that the fate of a monstrous fiend only ends in tragedy.

 I know it will pain you, with your enormous body frame and tempo, but be careful not to stray from the path of humanity.